weifanhaha/car_game/README.md

 # car_game
 Use reactjs to build a simple car game

-## usage:
+## Usage:
-clone this repository and run below command to start server
+Clone this repository and run below command to start server.

 ```
 webpack-dev-server --hot